software-mansion/radon-ide/README.md

 ### 💻 Usage

 See [USAGE](https://ide.swmansion.com/docs/usage) guide on how to get started after installing the extension.
-You can also visit [React Native IDE](https://ide.swmansion.com) website where we hilight the most important features.
+You can also visit [React Native IDE](https://ide.swmansion.com) website where we highlight the most important features.

 ### 🐛 Troubleshooting